DaveParr/starpilot/README.md

 > Starpilot helps this problem by allowing you to rediscover GitHub repos you had previously starred that are relevant to your current project.

-> Starpilot is a retrival augmented generation CLI tool for rediscovering your GitHub stars.
+> Starpilot is a retrieval augmented generation CLI tool for rediscovering your GitHub stars.

-> Starpilot uses Large Lanugage Models to query your GitHub stars and return the most relevant repos to your query.
+> Starpilot uses Large Language Models to query your GitHub stars and return the most relevant repos to your query.

 ```sh